 Past presentations and panels cover systems for water conservation, water auditing, rain water harvesting, wastewater treatment and recycling, and alternative energy installations.

 Why should you participate?
 Water policy in the Great Lakes region - the source of 20 percent of the world's supply of available freshwater - is changing rapidly.

 The bi-national Great Lakes Compact requires all water-intensive businesses within the watershed to implement water conservation practices.
 State and Province regulations for the Compact's implementation are due in 2015.

 A short documentary about the 2009 conference's beer and cheese tasting is posted on YouTube here.
 Here's an article dated March 25, 2010, published by the Great Lakes Echo about water conservation and craft brewing.

-Sponsorships are welcome, and Wednesday includes sponsor tables for information and displays.
-Thank you to participating speakers who donate their time and travel.
+Sponsorships are welcome, and include sponsor tables for information and displays.
+Thank you to participating speakers who donate their time, expertise and travel.